The Best Laptop for College in 2023: Could It Be a Tablet?

 5. Not futureproofing

-There's a balancing act between meeting your present needs and being prepared for what's coming in the next few years.
+There's a balancing act between meeting your present needs and preparing for what's coming in the next few years.
 Many colleges have minimum and preferred requirements; if your budget allows it, the preferred specs might be the way to go.
-There's a reason many colleges require you to buy the extended warranty on your laptop or tablet: You don't want a machine that will crap out on you after only two years.
+There's a reason many colleges require you to buy the extended warranty on your laptop or tablet.
+You don't want a machine that will break after only two years.